 Over the years Adelaide has seen many waves of immigrants come to settle, bringing with them their food traditions.
 Recent changes to bar and restaurant licensing in 2012 made it much easier to establish and run small business, which saw an influx of young, vibrant chefs, bartenders, and entrepreneurs come from around the globe to settle in Adelaide and give it a red hot crack.
 Ethnic eateries servicing all types of immigrant communities in the suburbs have also fortified their popularity by branching into the city dining scene – taking their deliciously authentic fare to the masses.

-With so much choice and an ever growing list of hot new digs, here’s a list of what we believe to be some of the best restaurants Adelaide has to offer.
+With so much choice and an ever growing list of hot new digs, here’s a list of what the team at Small Batch Wine Tours believe to be some of the best restaurants Adelaide has to offer.
 Enjoy!

 press* – Contemporary International

-Think Spanish, Italian, Japanese, Vietnamese, French, and Modern Australian inspired share plate dining, backed up with dry-aged steaks on the wood grill, presented in a warmly-inviting modern space, supported by a locally focussed wine-list which is modern and dynamic.
-Exceptional.
+Think Spanish, Italian, Japanese, Vietnamese, French, and Modern Australian inspired share plate dining, backed up with dry-aged steaks on the wood grill, presented in a warmly-inviting modern space.
+Supported this with a locally focussed wine-list which is modern and dynamic, and the result is an exceptional dining experience.

 “At press* we’re unashamedly parochial when it comes to sourcing our food.
 We work within the season, close at hand with our local suppliers and small-scale farmers.
 We’ve got an eager eye for provenance.
 We look at cooking as a skilled craft not as art.
 We are ‘in-house’ when it comes to curing, pickling, baking, brining, and smoking.
 Our menu, created by executive chef Andrew Davies & head chef Joshua Lansley, reflects the changing seasons and incredible produce available to us in South Australia.
 Our custom char-grill is an integral part of the kitchen & is reflected in our menu.”